Picking

 • Withdrawal acknowledgement

-The non-productive time (dead time) is strongly dependent on the required additional process steps and can certainly be optimized well.
+The non-productive time (dead time) is heavily dependent on the additional process steps required and can also be optimized.
 The time for training is not taken into account.

 Distribution time

-Distribution time includes non-productive activities that are highly dependent on employee motivation and attitude toward the work.
-These include:
+Distribution time includes non-productive activities that are heavily dependent on employee motivation and their attitude to the work.
+These include

 • Break times for personal needs (WC, smoking)